topeterk/HitCounterManager/README.md

 Manages a hit counter

 ## Features
-It was designed for Dark Souls III 0 hit runs, to count every hit during the playthrough
+It was designed for Dark Souls III 0 hit or no death runs, to count every hit during the playthrough
 * Creates a HTML file of the hit counters (can be used by CLR browser plugin in Open BroadCaster Software in order to make it visible on stream)
 * Instead of using GUI buttons, keyboard shortcuts can be configured:
   * Increase hit count of the current split